-The Trump Administration exempts new nuclear reactors from environmental review
+The Trump administration exempts new nuclear reactors from environmental review

 The exemption had been expected, according to Adam Stein, the director of nuclear energy innovation at the Breakthrough Institute, an environmental think tank that studies nuclear power and the tech sector.
 President Trump explicitly required it in an executive order on nuclear power he signed last May.

+In a statement, the Department of Energy said that it reactors would still undergo environmental reviews.

+"The U.S. Department of Energy is establishing the potential option to obtain a streamlined approach for advanced nuclear reactors as part of the environmental review performed under NEPA," it said.
+"The analysis on each reactor being considered will be informed by previously completed environmental reviews for similar advanced nuclear technologies."

-Stein says he thinks the exclusion "is appropriate" for some reactors in the program, and notes that previous reactors built by the Energy Department have not been found to have significant environmental impacts.
+Stein says he thinks the exclusion "is appropriate" for some reactors in the program, and agrees that previous reactors built by the Energy Department have not been found to have significant environmental impacts.

-But critics of the proposed exemption questioned whether the new reactors, whose designs' differ from earlier ones, really are as safe as claimed.
+But critics of the possible exemption questioned whether the new reactors, whose designs differ from earlier ones, really are as safe as claimed.

 "The fact is that any nuclear reactor, no matter how small, no matter how safe it looks on paper, is potentially subject to severe accidents," Lyman said.

-Note: Clarification: The article has been updated to reflect the creation of a new exclusion category for the reactors.
-Individual reactor companies will still need to ask for the exclusion.